 - What type of care do you need?
-For example, sometimes what I need most is physical care (a nap, exercise, a healthy meal) and other times I need more emotional support (I have a tendency to feel anxious and overwhelmed when I have too much on my plate).
+For example, sometimes what I need most is physical care (a nap, exercise, or a healthy meal) and other times I need more emotional support (I have a tendency to feel anxious and overwhelmed when I have too much on my plate).

 - What activities give you the support you need?
 For example, if you’re anxious, do you crave time alone or time spent with friends?
-The answer isn’t always obvious, so one tip is to be observant when you’re feeling your best—take note of what makes you happy—so you can replicate the feeling when you need it most!
+The answer isn’t always obvious, so one tip is to be observant when you’re feeling your best—take note of what makes you happy—so you can replicate the feeling when you need it most.

 You might not have all the answers right away, but being mindful of these questions will guide you as you experiment with your own self-care routine.
 Keep these questions in mind as you consider the other tips and ideas in this post.

-CREATE A ‘RESTART’ ROUTINE
+1. CREATE A ‘RESTART’ ROUTINE

-It’s the mental equivalent of starting a new year or turning to a fresh page in your journal; once I’ve completed this routine, I feel like I can let go of the day and begin again in a better state of mind.
+It’s the mental equivalent of starting a new year or turning to a fresh page in your journal.
+Once I’ve completed this routine, I feel like I can let go of the past and start fresh in a better state of mind.

 My personal routine involves: drinking a glass of water, doing a short yoga video, and then taking a hot shower.
 While in the shower I take a few deep breaths, indulge in some nice shower oil, and then I get out and put on a fresh outfit.

-INVOLVE YOUR SENSES
+3. INVOLVE YOUR SENSES

-WRITE A LOVE NOTE
+4.WRITE A LOVE NOTE

 No matter who it is, the physical act of writing a love note helps me turn my attention away from my problems and towards the joy in my life.
 It leaves me feeling grateful—and almost always puts a smile on my face.

-FOCUS ON YOUR BREATHING
+5. FOCUS ON YOUR BREATHING

 One of the simplest things you can do for yourself is to take a few minutes and focus on your breathing.

-DO SELF-CARE FIRST
+6. DO SELF-CARE FIRST

 While this tactic might work for some, for me it was a total failure.
 Instead of incentivising myself to get things done, I’d end up negotiating with myself and giving up self-care in exchange for putting off chores.
-As a result, I’d end up getting nothing done AND I’d skip self-care …

-The logic behind this is simple; self-care makes me feel good and when I feel good, it’s easier to get tough jobs done.
+You might have more self-discipline than me, but if not, what I found worked much better was doing self-care first.
+The logic behind this is simple.
+Self-care makes me feel good and when I feel good, it’s easier to get tough jobs done.

-CREATE A SELF-CARE SWIPE FILE
+7. CREATE A SELF-CARE SWIPE FILE

 Or you might have a go-to meditation, a favourite candle, and an inspiring poem you turn to when you’re feeling overwhelmed.

-DO SOMETHING TOUGH
+8. DO SOMETHING TOUGH

-TRY A LOVING KINDNESS MEDITATION
+9. TRY A LOVING KINDNESS MEDITATION

-In both books, Kornfield talks about something called a “Loving Kindness Meditation”:
+In both books, Kornfield talks about something called a Loving Kindness Meditation:

-This meditation uses words, images, and feelings to evoke a lovingkindness and friendliness toward oneself and others.
+This meditation uses words, images, and feelings to evoke a loving-kindness and friendliness toward oneself and others.
 With each recitation of the phrases, we are expressing an intention, planting the seeds of loving wishes over and over in our heart.

 He instructs the student to repeat the following mantra, over and over, throughout the day: